mario-baptista/cogsi2526-1211265-1250525-1250204/CA6/README.md

         }
 ```

-Below is the list of two classes within payroll where you can see that the tests did not fail.
+Below is the list of two classes within payroll package where you can see that the tests did not fail.

 ![alt text](image-10.png)